EvanBoyle/SearchJS-PROTOTYPE-UNMAINTAINED-/README.md

     searchBox__buttonIcon: 'glyphicon glyphicon-search'
 };
 ```
-* `searchParameters`: Optional parameters to customize search api calls see [search docs](https://msdn.microsoft.com/en-us/library/azure/dn798927.aspx) for details on these parameters.
+* `searchParameters`: Optional parameters to customize search api calls.
+See [search docs](https://msdn.microsoft.com/en-us/library/azure/dn798927.aspx) for details on these parameters.
     * `select`: Same as $select within the suggestions API.
 A list of comma-separated fields to retrieve.
 Default returns all retrievable fields.
     * `scoringProfile`: The name of a scoring profile to evaluate match scores for matching documents in order to sort the results
     * `top`: Same as $top.
 Specifies the number of results to retrieve in each batch.